Icinga/icinga2/doc/10-icinga-template-library.md

 http_linespan                    | **Optional.** Allow regex to span newline. http_expect_body_regex           | **Optional.** A regular expression which the body must match against.
 Incompatible with http_ignore_body. http_expect_body_eregi           | **Optional.** A case-insensitive expression which the body must match against.
-Incompatible with http_ignore_body. http_invertregex                 | **Optional.** Changes behaviour of http_expect_body_regex and http_expect_body_eregi to return CRITICAL if found, OK if not. http_warn_time                   | **Optional.** The warning threshold. http_critical_time               | **Optional.** The critical threshold. http_expect                      | **Optional.** Comma-delimited list of strings, at least one of them is expected in the first (status) line of the server response.
+Incompatible with http_ignore_body. http_invertregex                 | **Optional.** Changes behavior of http_expect_body_regex and http_expect_body_eregi to return CRITICAL if found, OK if not. http_warn_time                   | **Optional.** The warning threshold. http_critical_time               | **Optional.** The critical threshold. http_expect                      | **Optional.** Comma-delimited list of strings, at least one of them is expected in the first (status) line of the server response.
 Default: HTTP/1. http_certificate                 | **Optional.** Minimum number of days a certificate has to be valid.
-This parameter explicitely sets the port to 443 and ignores the URL if passed. http_clientcert                  | **Optional.** Name of file contains the client certificate (PEM format). http_privatekey                  | **Optional.** Name of file contains the private key (PEM format). http_headerstring                | **Optional.** String to expect in the response headers.
+This parameter explicitly sets the port to 443 and ignores the URL if passed. http_clientcert                  | **Optional.** Name of file contains the client certificate (PEM format). http_privatekey                  | **Optional.** Name of file contains the private key (PEM format). http_headerstring                | **Optional.** String to expect in the response headers.